Chevrolet Corvair: Custom, dune buggies and aircraft

 Corvair flat-six engines were a popular alternative to Volkswagen engines in dune buggy applications and off-road racing.
 Corvair engines have been used to power light and experimental aircraft designs by Pietenpol, Zenith, and Sonex.
 Much development work on the conversion of Corvair engines into flight-worthy powerplants has been carried out by William Wynne, who among others has been refining the process since the 1980s.

 Trans Am

 A Corvair was driven by Spurgeon May and Donna Mae Mims in the Trans Am Series in 1966.

-The Morrvair

-Matthew Wetzel, owner of the Matt's Off Road Recovery YouTube channel, uses a highly modified Corvair Station Wagon nicknamed "The Morrvair" to recover stuck and disabled vehicles from the deserts of Southern Utah.
-The Morrvair has been modified to be a front engine vehicle, and features an LS engine, Dana 60 & Dana 70 Axles, a custom built lift kit, and many other modifications typical of an off road vehicle.